ashwin044/Purchase_model/Readme.md

-### Problem Statement:
+### Tasks and Deliverables for the Project

+- EDA:
+    Reports describing univariate and bivariate analyses.

+- Modeling:
-The goal was to predict whether customers/handraisers purchase a Vehicle or Not.
+    The goal is to predict whether customers/handraisers purchase a Vehicle or Not.

 ### Data Source: